russfeld/flowchart/DEVELOPING.md

   2. To install globally (recommended), run `sudo mv composer.phar /usr/local/bin/composer`
 7. `php-curl`
 8. `nodejs npm`
+  1. Make sure you get the latest versions.
+The Ubuntu repositories tend to be woefully out of date.
+I used this guide: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-16-04
-  1. Because Ubuntu uses the `nodejs` executable name instead of `node`, I always alias it to `node` by running `sudo ln -s /usr/bin/nodejs /usr/bin/node`.
-Otherwise, tools such as Bower will not work properly.
+  2. Because Ubuntu uses the `nodejs` executable name instead of `node`, I always alias it to `node` by running `sudo ln -s /usr/bin/nodejs /usr/bin/node`.

 ### Node.js Packages
-You will also need to install the following Node.js packages using `sudo npm install -g <package>`
+~~You will also need to install the following Node.js packages using `sudo npm install -g <package>`~~ Shouldn't need this step anymore?

-1. `bower`
+1. ~~`bower`~~
-2. `gulp`
+2. ~~`gulp`~~

 ### Optional Packages
 These are packages I use personally for development.
 They are not required but recommended: